BIB2013 - Pentateuch

 An exegetical study focusing on the historical, literary, and theological dimensions of the first five books in the Old Testament.
 Prerequisites: Introduction to the Old Testament and Biblical Interpretation.

-The following learning objectives will be achieved by this course:
+The following are intended learning outcomes specific to this course:

-- Comprehension of methodologies and major interpretations commonly applied to the study of the Pentateuch.
+- Comprehend methodologies and major interpretations commonly applied to the study of the Pentateuch.

-- Ability to identify the main characters of the Old Testament and their role in the story.
-(CN-4)
+- Ability to identify the literary structure, the theological concepts and main story line of the Old Testament (CN-1).

-- Ability to describe the historical context of the major sections of the Old Testament.
-(CN-5)
+- Ability to describe the historical and cultural contexts of the major sections of the Old Testament (CN-2).

 Introduction to the Old Testament and Biblical Interpretation.